Mr Ibrahima Cheikh Diong

 Prior to joining ARC, Amadou worked as a Consultant for the Swiss Tropical and Public Health Institute and the WHO Global Malaria Programme.
 He also worked as Research Associate at the Swiss Federal Institute of Technology (ETH) Zurich.

-A Guinean national, Amadou holds a PhD degree in Microbiology & Molecular Biology from Université de Sherbrooke and Ecole Normale Supérieure de Lyon.
-He is currently pursuing an MBA in International Health Management from the Swiss TPH.
+A Guinean national, Amadou holds a PhD degree in Microbiology & Molecular Biology from Université de Sherbrooke and Ecole Normale Supérieure de Lyon, and a Diploma in International Health Management from the Swiss Tropical and Public Health Institute.
 Amadou is a native French speaker and is fluent in English.

 Ms Marie-Beatrice Brou